coar-repositories/coar-vocabularies-website/README.md

 # COAR Vocabularies Website

+These are the sources for the COAR Vocabularies website at: [https://vocabularies.coar-repositories.org](https://vocabularies.coar-repositories.org)

 These sources are designed to be run or compiled with Hugo.

 To run view this website on a local server: